entur/terraform-azure-keyvault/README.md

 }
 ```

-## Authentication
+## Authentication and authorization
-Authentication is handled outside this module.
+Authentication and authorization is handled outside this module.

 ## Networking
 ### Connecting from an application